Silver Price Charts

 Silver is possibly one of the most complicated assets to value and predict.
 It’s price is impacted by supply & demand and sentiment, just like many other asset classes.

-But it’s the demand side which is particularly interesting.
-It can be argued that the silver price has risen in times of economic downturns as investors seek the security of tangible stores of value.
-Precious metals are perceived as safe haven’s due to their lack of supply and intrinsic value.
-However, it’s fair to say that silver isn’t quite regarded as the global sage haven in the same way as gold.
+Precious metals are perceived as safe havens due to their lack of supply and intrinsic value.
+However, silver isn’t entirely regarded as a global safe haven in the same way as gold.

-How to Price Silver Coins
+How Does The Price Affect Silver Coins?

 How is the Silver Price Determined?